-If you are interested in supporting the creation of the Library of Tibetan Classics series, please visit our Support a Project page.
+If you are interested in supporting the creation of the Classics in Indian Buddhism series, please visit our Support a Project page.
+If you are interested in submitting work to the series, please visit the Submission Guidelines page.